dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

     - Switches should be SNMP enabled.
     - Servers require a manual PXE boot if iDRAC IPs are not configured.

+For more information regarding SNMP, `click here <snmp.html>`_

 BMC
 ++++

 Omnia can also discover nodes via their iDRAC using IPMI.

+For more information regarding BMC, `click here <bmc.html>`_